Specified Pathogen Free Facility

 The NARF has a custom built facility that houses poultry under specified pathogen free (SPF) status.

-Nine inbred and two closed outbred SPF chicken lines are housed within the SPF facility (containment level 2).
-These birds were relocated from the Pirbright Institute (Compton laboratories) in 2014.
+Nine inbred and two closed outbred (Rhode Island Red and Light Sussex) chicken lines are housed within the SPF facility (containment level 2).
+These birds were relocated from the Pirbright Institute (IAH lines, Compton laboratories) in 2014.
 These SPF lines have been studied for their susceptibility and resistance to avian pathogens based on their known MHC haplotypes.

 SPF eggs and chicks generated from these lines can be supplied to researchers.